 First Thing: Norton Coupons or No Norton Coupons.

 Some new computers will come with a free trial for anti-virus products like Norton.
-They will sometimes also include a discounted price to save money if you decide to continue past the trial period.
+They will sometimes also include a discounted price (check this out) to save money if you decide to continue past the trial period.
 If your new computer does have these Norton coupons included, then you can save hundreds of dollars per year.
 This is one very important consideration in choosing a new computer.

 Set Your Budget: